lucianohgo/lucianohgo.com/content/book-summaries/high-output-management.md

 > “Build and deliver products in response to the demands of the customer at a scheduled delivery time, at an acceptable quality level, and at lowest possible cost”
 Scheduled - Acceptable - Lowest possible Cost

-**Limitting Step**: the step in the overall shape of the production flow that will determine the overall shape of a company’s operations.
-Start with the longest/most difficult/most expensive/most sensitive step and work your way back.
+**Limiting Step**: the step in the overall shape of the production flow that will determine the overall shape of a company’s operations.
+Start with the longest/most challenging/most expensive/most sensitive step and work your way back.

 Process - Assembly - Test